scuzzydude/asimov/asimov.md

 During public staking, each new pledge who registers with Second Foundation shall receive one asimov.
 This is the public staking period, which begins after the distribution is calculated and private staking period ends.

 The public staking tranche consists of 5 billion asimov.
-Once depleted, asimov will no longer be assigned to new pledges.
+Once depleted, asimov will no longer be awarded to new pledges.

 The Second Foundation shall implement novel methods to ensure that the initial pledge recruitment is equitable across both geographical and class divisions.
 Second Foundation will only operate in countries where we are invited by the local population.

 Second Foundation only requires identification of pledges as unique human being.
-Local governments may wish that we collect additional information in their juristicturions.
-Operation and compliance in any jurisdiction is a deliberative manner for the Second Foundation's board to decide.
-The [Provisional Board](#provisional-board) shall decide which jurisdiction to first stake Second Foundation.
+Local governments may wish that we collect additional information within their jurisdiction.
+Operation and compliance within any jurisdiction is a deliberative manner for the Second Foundation's board to consider.
+The [Provisional Board](#provisional-board) establish Second Foundation as a legal entity.

 ### National Stakes